ameli/detkit/docs/source/index.rst

        :text-align: center
        :class-card: custom-card-link

-       A high-performance python package for machine learning using Gaussian process regression.
+       A high-performance python package for scalable randomized algorithms for matrix functions in machine learning.

 ..
 How to Cite
 .. include:: cite.rst